 How Safe Is Regenerative Treatment?
 What the Research Shows

-What the Research Says About PRP and Stem Cell Therapy
+What the Research Says About PRP and Cellular Therapy

-For many patients exploring alternatives to surgery or long-term medication, regenerative treatments like PRP (Platelet-Rich Plasma) and stem cell therapy offer hope—and naturally, safety is one of the first concerns.
+For many patients exploring alternatives to surgery or long-term medication, regenerative treatments like PRP (Platelet-Rich Plasma) and cellular therapy (bone marrow or fat containing stem cells) offer hope—and naturally, safety is one of the first concerns.
 Fortunately, research and clinical use have consistently shown that these therapies are not only effective for many conditions, but also carry a strong safety profile when performed correctly by qualified professionals.

 Backed by Your Own Biology

 One of the key reasons regenerative therapies are considered safe is that they use components derived from your own body.
-PRP is created by drawing a small amount of your blood, processing it to concentrate the platelets, and injecting it into the injured area.
-Stem cell therapy often uses adult stem cells harvested from your own bone marrow or fat tissue.
+PRP is created by drawing a small amount of your blood, then processing it to concentrate the platelets.
+Cellular therapy uses bone marrow or fat containing stem cells harvested and concentrated from your own body in a brief, comfortable procedure that is performed under local anesthesia.
+Both concentrates are injected precisely at the site of injury under X-ray or ultrasound guidance to stimulate the body’s natural healing process.

 Because these are autologous treatments—meaning they come from you—the risk of rejection or allergic reaction is extremely low.
 There’s no foreign substance, no synthetic chemicals, and minimal chance of complications when administered properly.